 California State Parks and the managers at Cuyamaca Rancho State Park violated both the intent and the spirit of California's Environmental Quality Act (CEQA).
-They used a legal loophole, one that was declared invalid by the court in a similar situation, to avoid conducting a thorough analysis of a major habitat altering "reforestation" project that has had significant environmental impacts.
+They used a legal loophole (an emergency exemption), one that was declared invalid by the court in a similar situation, to avoid conducting a thorough analysis of a major habitat altering "reforestation" project that has had significant environmental impacts.
 The maneuver also excluded public comment.

-The Three Basic Problems with the "Reforestation" Project
+The Five Basic Problems with the "Reforestation" Project

 By causing disturbances to soil, streambeds, and the natural process of succession, California State Parks is violating its own mission - to preserve and protect representative landscapes that have been dedicated to the State Park system, to be managed as ecological wholes.

-This was exactly the same rationale San Diego County used in their plan and the same one the judge rejected when ruling against the county in our case.
+This was exactly the same rationale the judge ruled against in our lawsuit against San Diego County.
 He found that a multi-year project to radically alter habitat is clearly NOT an emergency.

 History of Actions/Events